-Generally, in order to be eligible for a Government contribution you must be over 18 years old and not yet eligible to withdraw, have made personal contributions and be a New Zealand resident.
+Generally, in order to be eligible for a Government contribution you must:

+- be over 18 years old and - not yet eligible to withdraw, and if you joined KiwiSaver at aged 60 or over prior to 1 July 2019, and not have opted out of the five year membership requirement - not have made a life-shortening congenital condition withdrawal and - have made personal contributions and be a New Zealand resident.

 The Government contribution is calculated for the year from 1 July to 30 June, and the maximum available credit reduces pro-rata from \$521.43 if you were not eligible for the whole year.